 We monitor our loan portfolio and unfunded commitments on a regular basis to determine if any increase through provision for credit losses or decrease through a credit loss reversal in our allowance for loan losses or reserve for unfunded commitment is warranted based on our assessment of the probable and estimable losses inherent in our loan portfolio and unfunded commitments.
-We recorded net provision for credit losses of \$367 thousand in 2017, compared with \$503 thousand in 2016 and \$264 thousand in 2015.
-The provision for credit losses recorded during 2017 was primarily due to increased risk in the production and intermediate-term portfolio, impacted principally by increased risks in cattle and cash grain commodities.
-This was partially offset by changes in the Association's subjective allowance for loan loss methodology.
-The provision for credit losses recorded in 2016 and 2015 was primarily due to increased loan volume and changing risk characteristics in certain loans, impacted predominantly by the additional risks present in cattle and cash grain commodities.
+We recorded credit loss reversals of \$235 thousand in 2018, compared with net provision for credit losses of \$367 thousand in 2017 and \$503 thousand in 2016.
+The decrease in allowance for loan losses was the result of loan loss reversals totaling \$299 thousand that were recorded due to improvements in credit quality, offset by the provision for reserve for unfunded commitments of \$64 thousand recorded during 2018 primarily due to growth in unfunded commitment volume.
+The provision for loan losses recorded in 2017 was primarily due to increased risk in the production and intermediate-term loan portfolio, impacted principally by increased risks in cattle and cash grain commodities partially offset by changes in our subject allowance methodology.
+The provision for loan losses recorded in 2016 was primarily due to increased loan volume and changing risk characteristics in certain loans.
+The provision for reserve for unfunded commitments recorded in 2017 and 2016 was primarily due to increased risks in certain loans.
+The provision and intermediate-term portion of the portfolio, impacted primarily by increased risks in cattle and cash grain commodities.